ymekesser/leveraging-git-presentation/presentation.md

 Feature branches can be pushed anytime
   * so you get a backup for free
   * makes it easy to share code

+Pull requests make code reviews convenient
+  * you can look at the feature as a whole (by diffing it to `master`)
+  * anybody, e.g. the reviewer, can merge it when done, not only the dev who created it

 ---